Tarlsie/azure-docs/articles/defender-for-cloud/defender-for-cloud-planning-and-operations-guide.md

 **David (IT Security)**

 - Subscription Owner/Contributor or Security Admin.
+- <!--- The previous roles are simply listed per persona.
+In the following personas a description of the purpose of the role is also given.
+I am removing them to maintain consistency.  --->

 **Judy (Security Operations)**

-- Subscription Reader or Security Reader to view alerts.
+- Subscription Reader or Security Reader.

-- Subscription Owner/Contributor or Security Admin required to dismiss alerts.
+- Subscription Owner/Contributor or Security Admin.

 **Sam (Security Analyst)**

-- Subscription Reader to view alerts.
+- Subscription Reader.

-- Subscription Owner/Contributor required to dismiss alerts.
+- Subscription Owner/Contributor.

 - Access to the workspace may be required.